utshabkg/ner-pos-tagging/README.md

 python convert_model_onnx.py    # convert model to onnx
 ```

-A model will be created at the path: `notebooks/models_evaluation/models/base_model.onnx`.
+A model (has been already) created at the path: `notebooks/models_evaluation/models/base_model.onnx`.

 Inference: